kenoi1/website/content/blogs/2025-08-23/index.md

 <img src="https://kenoi.dev/blogs/2025-08-23/karton.png" width="400" style="display: inline-block;" />

+*A final look at Karton after the GSoC period.*

 ## Research and Initial Work

 The main motivation behind Karton is to provide KDE users with a more Qt-native alternative to GTK-based virtual machine managers, as well as an easy-to-use experience.